Basic care

 The presence of pus in a wound typically indicates an infection.
 Pus is a thick, whitish-yellow or greenish fluid that consists of dead white blood cells, bacteria, tissue debris, and other substances.
 When the body's immune system responds to an infection, white blood cells move to the affected area to combat the invading bacteria.

 Pus is typically a sign that the immune system is doing its job.
 However, in some cases, pus can build up to the point where it becomes a problem.
 For example, if a wound is not properly draining, pus can become trapped and cause pain, swelling, and redness.
 In severe cases, pus can spread to other parts of the body and cause a serious infection.
+It is essential to address these issues promptly to avoid complications.

 If your dog's wound is red, puffy, or producing pus, it's important to seek veterinary care immediately.
+Veterinary professionals can assess the wound and provide appropriate treatment, which may include draining the pus and prescribing antibiotics.

 Delaying treatment can allow an infection to worsen, potentially requiring antibiotics to control its spread.
 Even minor wounds should be addressed promptly to prevent complications.
+Early intervention is key to effective treatment.

 If you're unsure about the severity of your pet's injury, err on the side of caution and schedule a veterinarian visit.
 Only attempt wound care at home if you're confident your pet will tolerate it without becoming agitated.
+Proper care and observation are crucial to ensuring a full recovery.

 How to Treat Dog Wounds at Home - How do you treat a pus wound on a dog?